-- A. Congregate Meals and To Go Meals (C-1) - 1.
-Each Congregate Meal Contractor shall: - a.
+- A. Congregate and To Go Meals (C-1) - 1.
+Each Congregate (C-1) Contractor shall: - a.
 Include procedures for obtaining the views of participants about the services received. - b.
 Not preclude the service of a meal to a participant who has failed to make a reservation when food is available. - c.
-Ensure each Congregate Meal and To Go Meal (C-1) participant completes the Client Intake Sheet (provided by DAAS) on the first day of service and annually thereafter. - d.
+Ensure each Congregate Meal participant completes the Client Intake Sheet (provided by DAAS-PG) on the first day of service and annually thereafter. - d.
 Maintain appropriate documentation on each client.
 Documentation shall be kept on file to be monitored by DAAS-PG. - 2.
-Each Congregate Meal site shall meet all of the following: - a.
-Be open to the public. - b.
+Each Congregate Meal (C-1) site shall meet all of the following: - a.
+Be open to the public.

+- b.
 Be maintained to allow unrestricted and safe access to the meal site. - c.
-Have a paid staff or volunteer designated to be responsible for the day to day activities at each site and physically be on-site during the time that OCNP activities are taking place.
+Have a paid staff or volunteer designated to be responsible for the day to day activities at each site and physically be onsite during the time that OCNP activities are taking place. - d.

-- d.
 Have restrooms, lighting, and ventilation, which meet the requirements of the California Retail Food Code (CRFC). - e.
 Have equipment, including tables and chairs, which are sturdy and appropriate for older individuals.
-Tables shall be arranged to assure ease of access and encourage socialization. - B. Home Delivered Meals and To Go Meals (C-2) - 1.
-Each Home Delivered Meals Contractor shall: - a.
-Develop and implement criteria to assess the level of need for home delivered nutrition services of each eligible participant. - b.
-An initial determination of eligibility may be accomplished by telephone.
-This initial contact with the participant shall include completion of sections 1, 2, and 3 of the Client Intake Sheet (provided by DAAS). - c.
-A written assessment shall be done in the home within two (2) weeks of beginning meal service and shall include an assessment of the type of meal appropriate for the participant in their living environment. - d.
-An older individual eligible for receiving home delivered meals shall be assessed for need of nutrition-related supportive services and referred as necessary. - e.
-Re-assessment of need shall be determined quarterly.
-Such reassessment shall be done in the home of the participant at least annually.
-Each re-assessment shall include completion of sections 1, 2, and 3 of the Client Intake Sheet (provided by DAAS). - 2.
-Provide written instructions, in the language of the majority of the participants, for handling and re-heating of the meals. - 3.
-Provide home delivered meals in pre-packaged divided trays (hot or frozen meals). - 4.
+Tables shall be arranged to assure ease of access and encourage socialization.

+B. Home Delivered and To Go Meals (C-2)

+- 1. Each Home Delivered Meals Contractor shall: - a.
+Develop and implement criteria to assess the level of need for home delivered nutrition services and To Go meals of each eligible participant. - b.
+Complete an initial determination of eligibility.
+This may be accomplished by telephone.
+For To Go meals, the initial determination of eligibility can be done in person at time of pickup or via phone.
+The initial contact with the participant shall include completion of page 1 and the language on page 2 of the Client Intake Sheet (provided by DAAS-PG). - c.
+Complete a written assessment in the home within two (2) weeks of beginning meal service and shall include an assessment of the type of meal appropriate for the participant in their living environment.
+This assessment must include completing the remaining sections of page 2 of the Intake Sheet. - d.
+Assess any older individual that is eligible for home delivered meals for need of nutrition related supportive services and complete referrals as necessary. - e.
+Reassess each client's need on a quarterly basis.
+Assessments for home delivered meals are to be conducted in the home of the participants at least every other quarter.
+However, assessments may be completed in person at the time of pick up or via telephone for individuals eligible for To Go meals.
+Each reassessment shall include completion of a new Client Intake Sheet (provided by DAAS-PG). - f.
+Provide written instructions, in the language of the majority of the participants, for handling and reheating the meals. - g.
+Provide home delivered meals in prepackaged divided trays (hot or frozen meals). - h.
 Maintain appropriate documentation on each client.
-Documentation shall be kept on file to be monitored by DAAS-PG. - C. Nutrition Services Annual Outcomes - 1.
-Number of Days of Service: Meals are served at least five (5) days per week unless approved by the Director of DAAS-PG. - 2.
-Total Number of Meals to be served: A minimum of one (1) meal per day will be served to each eligible individual. - 3.
+Documentation shall be kept on file to be monitored by DAAS-PG.

+C. Nutrition Services Annual Outcomes

+1. Number of Days of Service: Meals are served at least five (5) days per week unless approved by the Director of DAAS-PG.

+- 2. Total Number of Meals to be served: A minimum of one (1) meal per day will be served to each eligible individual. - 3.
 Number of Unduplicated Clients: A client is counted only once, no matter how many meals or services the client receives during a funding year.
-A participant who receives services throughout the year should be counted no more than one time for the purpose of reporting unduplicated client numbers.
+A participant who receives services throughout the year should be counted no more than one time for the purpose of reporting an unduplicated client number.